 Brighton College Dubai, Al Barsha South

-• Proven experience of delivering Very Good schools in the Emirates
+• Proven experience of delivering independently rated Outstanding schools in the Emirates

 • Academic results